 Ligament and tendon damage – Although sprains usually affect the ankle, they can also happen in the knee, especially if it’s suddenly twisted.
 A strain is a stretching or tearing of muscle, which often affects the back of the leg and can take a few months to recover from.

 Amputation – Crush injuries affecting the leg can sometimes be so severe that the limb has to be amputated.
 Amputation can also happen as a result of medical negligence if the correct standard of care wasn’t given.
-This type of injury is truly life-changing – we can help you get the support you need.
+This type of injury is truly life-changing – an expert solicitor can help you get compensation to pay for the support you need.

 Groin injuries – Injuries to the groin can cause problems with mobility, making it harder for you to go about your day-to-day life.